yakivmospan/kmp-templates/README.md

+# Kotlin Multiplatform App - Clean Architecture

 This is a Kotlin Multiplatform project targeting Android, iOS.

-* [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
-  It contains several subfolders:
-    - [commonMain](./composeApp/src/commonMain/kotlin) is for code that’s common for all targets.
-    - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
-      For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, the [iosMain](./composeApp/src/iosMain/kotlin) folder would be the right place for such calls.
-      Similarly, if you want to edit the Desktop (JVM) specific part, the [jvmMain](./composeApp/src/jvmMain/kotlin) folder is the appropriate location.
+* [/composeApp](./composeApp/src) contain Android application code, including UI implemented with Compose.
+  This is where you should add your Android-specific code and resources.

 * [/iosApp](./iosApp/iosApp) contains iOS applications.
-Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
+This is entry point for your iOS app.
   This is also where you should add SwiftUI code for your project.

+* [/iosAppFramework](./iosAppFramework) module that is designed to setup `Shared` static library dependencies for `iosApp`.

 * [/shared](./shared/src) is for the code that will be shared between all targets in the project.